lendismartcom/backend-code-challenge/README.md

     - Delete a `Like`.

-    - An endpoint that will return in a `List` the username and the number of likes he/she got in the last month.
+    - An endpoint that will return in a `List` the username, the number of likes he/she got in the last month, the total number of posts, and the like per post ratio (number of total likes divided by number of posts).
+Order the list in a descending manner based on the like per post ratio.

 # What do I need to do for brownie points?